orbeon/orbeon-forms-doc/Form-Runner-~-Configuration-properties.md

     * `credentials`: SMTP password
 * The `from` property specifies the sender email address(es) appearing in the email sent.
 * The `to` property specifies the recipient email address(es) of the email sent.
-* The `attach-pdf` and `attach-xml` properties control whether PDF and/or XML versions of the form data are attached to the email.
+* The `attach-pdf`, `attach-tiff` and `attach-xml` properties control whether PDF, TIFF and/or XML versions of the form data are attached to the email.

 ## Noscript and Ajax modes